Julie Battilana

 Julie Battilana is a scholar, educator, and advisor in the areas of social innovation and social change at Harvard University.

 She is the Joseph C. Wilson Professor of Business Administration at Harvard Business School and the Alan L. Gleitsman Professor of Social Innovation at the Harvard Kennedy School.

 She is the founder and faculty chair of the Social Innovation and Change Initiative at the Harvard Kennedy School.

 Education

-Battilana earned a BA in sociology and economics, an MA in political sociology, and an MSc in organizational sociology and public policy from École Normale Supérieure de Cachan in France.
+Battilana earned a BA in sociology and economics, an MA in political sociology, and an MSc in organizational sociology and public policy from École Normale Supérieure Paris-Saclay in France.

-She also holds a degree from HEC School of Management, and a joint PhD in organizational behavior from INSEAD and in management and economics from École Normale Supérieure de Cachan.
+She also holds a degree from HEC School of Management, and a joint PhD in organizational behavior from INSEAD and in management and economics from École Normale Supérieure Paris-Saclay.